-H. Within 21 days following the submission of the appeal, the Hearing Officer shall submit written findings of fact, conclusions of law, and the decision to the parties together with a copy of the appeal and a summary of the evidence taken at the hearing.
+H. Within thirty (30) days following the submission of the appeal, the Hearing Officer shall submit written findings of fact, conclusions of law, and the decision to the parties together with a copy of the appeal and a summary of the evidence taken at the hearing.
+Either party may request that the Hearing Officer to issue a decision in less than thirty (30) days.
 The decision of the Hearing Officer shall be final subject to the right of either party to seek judicial review under Section 1094.5 of the California Code of Civil Procedure.

 (1) The Hearing Officer shall confine his/her decision to issues raised by the statement of charges and responses and render a decision based on the written MOU between the parties.
-The Hearing Officer may sustain, modify, or rescind an appealed disciplinary action imposed by the department head.
+The Hearing Officer may sustain, modify, or rescind an appealed disciplinary action imposed by the Department Head.